dragonfly-science/phylogeny-tree/phylogeny-tree/README.md

 # phylogeny-tree
 Javascript phylogeny visualisation library for Newick tree format.
+It handles up to ~15 000 leaves.

-Forked from phylocanvas-3 development branch of Phylocanvas developed by [The Centre for Genomic Pathogen Surveillance](https://www.pathogensurveillance.net/)
+Forked from `phylocanvas-3` the development branch of Phylocanvas, developed by [The Centre for Genomic Pathogen Surveillance](https://www.pathogensurveillance.net/).

 Examples of usage are in `dev/pages` folder.